 Quick info

-The effect is extremely dose-dependent and varies greatly from individual to individual.
-It also depends on the purity of the substance.
-The spectrum of effects ranges from euphoria, relaxation, disinhibition, intensification of perception, urge to talk (babble flash), slight dizziness and drowsiness to deep (coma-like) sleep or unconsciousness.
+Extremely dose-dependent and individually very different.
+The spectrum of effects ranges from euphoria, relaxation, disinhibition, increase in sexual desire, intensification of perception, urge to talk (babble flash), slight dizziness, nausea, drowsiness to deep sleep with unconsciousness (film tear).

 Swallowed: